Upin & Ipin: The Lone Gibbon Kris: Release

 The first official trailer was released on 6 September 2018.
 The second official trailer was released on 8 January 2019.
 It was released in Malaysia, Brunei, and Singapore on 21 March 2019 in original Malay-language.
 Vietnamese dubbed version was released on 26 April 2019 in Vietnam, while the Indonesian version was released on 9 May 2019.
 It is also one of the very few Malaysian films that can break into Indonesia's biggest cinema operator, Cinema 21 along with Polis Evo 2.

-It was released on 28 August 2019 in Philippines with an English dub.
+It was released on 28 August 2019 in Philippines with an English dubbed.
 Its Mandarin version is scheduled to be released soon in China by 2019.
 The film was released limitedly on 9 November 2019 in Los Angeles, US, in order to meet the nomination criteria of Academy Awards.
 The film was submitted for consideration in the Best Animation Film category in the 2020 Academy Awards, but was not nominated.